 Tetanus, diphtheria, and pertussis (Tdap) are infectious bacterial diseases.
-Without treatment, they can lead to severe complications, and in some instances, they are fatal.
+Without treatment, they can lead to severe complications and may be fatal.
 The Tdap vaccine protects against all three diseases.

 Doctors can give Tdap as a primary immunization or as a booster vaccine, meaning it “tops up” the immunity a person already has to an illness.